monch1962/okerlund/README.md

 # okerlund
-Simple Go library to detect if code is running in a FaaS (AWS Lambda, GCP Function, Azure Function, Kubeless)
+Simple Go library to detect if code is running in a FaaS (AWS Lambda, GCP Function, Azure Function, Kubeless, KNative)

-## TODO
-- implement checks for GCP, Azure & Kubeless...